photo ©Yiannis Katsaris

-Steve Potter is an American composer, musician, researcher & educator based in London since 2006.
+Steve (Pfleegor) (Gruzas) Potter is an American composer, musician, performer, researcher & educator based in London since 2006.
 His artistic work integrates satirical reflections on racial segregation and class ideology, with noise, speech, and movement, into mind-altering performances.
-He is composer-in-residence with Musarc, teaches composition at Guildhall School of Music and Drama, and teaches piano privately.
+He is a performing member, writer, accompanist & conductor with Musarc, teaches composition at Guildhall School of Music and Drama, and teaches piano privately.
 In 2015-16 he was a Fellow at the Society for the Humanities at Cornell University and taught at Auburn Correctional Facility through the Cornell Prison Education Program.
 His research focuses on how political metaphors and techniques of power play out in musical practices, particularly those practices interested in distancing themselves from traditional hierarchies.
 His article, ‘Cage and Foucault: Musical Timekeeping and the Security State’ recently came out in Foucault’s Theatres (2020, Manchester University Press).

 Collaboration through friendship is central to Steve’s practice, and his collaborators have included filmmakers, post-dramatic actors, anthropology and literature scholars, instrumental improvisers, animators, vocalists and dancers.
-His performing life encompasses keyboards, prepared piano, accordion, voice, amplified objects, samplers, drawing, improvisation with film, and conducting.
-Steve has performed with Musarc, the London Improvisers Orchestra, Neil Luck, Southbank Gamelan Ensemble, Cara Curran, Justin Christensen, Ollie Evans, Federico Reuben, Adam de la Cour, Phil Venables, and Velodrome (Katherine Christie Evans).
+His performing life encompasses keyboards, voice, accordion, amplified objects, samplers, drawing, improvisation with film, and conducting.
+Steve has performed with Musarc, the London Improvisers Orchestra, Neil Luck, Southbank Gamelan Ensemble, Cara Curran, Justin Christensen, Ollie Evans, Federico Reuben, Adam de la Cour, Phil Venables, and Katherine Christie Evans.